-The subjects have a system of oil fired central heating via radiators.
-The oil boiler is located in the external shed and also provides hot water.
+The property has a system of oil fired central heating via radiators.

+The boiler is a floor mounted unit located in the kitchen which also appears to provide hot water.

 There is an insulated hot water storage tank in the roof void.